-At the conclusion of federal funding, agencies that fail to retain the sworn officer positions awarded under the TRGP Hiring grant may be ineligible to receive future COPS grants for a period of 1 to 3 years.
+At the conclusion of federal funding, agencies that fail to retain the sworn officer positions awarded under the TRGP Hiring grant may be ineligible to receive future COPS Office grants for a period of three years.
 If your agency is unable to retain any of the awarded officer positions, you should contact your COPS GPS for further review.